ShrekBytes/Varsity-Projects/Hospital-Management/README.md

 3. Run the executable: `./hospital_management`

 ## Usage
-1. Launch the application and enter your username and password to log in.-default username -default password
+1. Launch the application and enter your username and password to log in -Default Username: ShrekBytes
+	-Default Password: asdf1234
 2. Once logged in, you will be presented with the main menu.
 3. Choose the desired option from the menu:
    - Option 1: View all patients.